Changissnz/selfinterest/README.md

-for, must take care to treat passion as a double-edged sword, constantly remade by a different swordsmith at every chance opportunity that calls its expression, not subject to control of quality for the risk of breakage or being turned.
+for, must take care to treat passion as a double-edged sword, constantly remade by a different swordsmith at every chance opportunity that calls its expression, not subject to control of quality for the risk of breakage or being turned against.
 This here is where the mention of the concept of "self-control" is important for the pragmatics of self-interest economical in decision-making.